 It is important to recognize this plateau and start recruiting and delegating leads so that your team does not reach a burnout.

 Lead connectivity is a very simple metric to understand, but a very difficult metric to keep track of.
 It indicates the amount of effort made by an agent in pushing a client towards a closing, or keeping them in the loop.
-Key metrics here include, number of leads called/ texted/ emailed, speed-to-lead, attempts-per-lead and more.
+Key Performance metrics here include, number of leads called/ texted/ emailed, speed-to-lead, attempts-per-lead and more.

 There can be various reasons why an agents lead connectivity is lesser than the team’s average.
 Some of these reasons are,